 While perusing the “Next” area at SHOT Show 2016 — the section intended for first-time exhibitors — I came across the MantisX Firearms Training System.
 It looks like a rail-mounted laser, but inside of that little unit is actually a gyroscope or three, and by working in conjunction with an iOS or Android app on your smartphone, it knows exactly how you’re screwing up your trigger pull.
-Take that feedback to heart and the MantisX is supposed to make you a better shooter . . .
+Take that real-time feedback to heart and the MantisX is supposed to make you a better shooter . . .

 I think we all know that one of the keys to accurate shooting is a good trigger pull.
 One must be able to break the trigger without affecting the aim of the firearm.
 All sorts of mistakes will throw off sight alignment milliseconds before the trigger breaks, from increasing grip tension, anticipating recoil (pushing, heeling, flinching, etc), putting too much or too little finger on the trigger shoe, weak wrists, and many others.
 As it can be extremely difficult to recognize these things without a talented instructor closely watching your shooting, many of us resort to a training aid.

 Ah, the classic pistol training target or “correction target” for a right-handed shooter (mirrored left-right for a left-handed shooter).
 Developed long ago by the Army, these targets are still popular — available at every shooting range in the country — because they still work.
 Although a bit general and not really capable of correcting or improving grip and other aspects of technique, or ensuring that sight alignment is correct to begin with, they are a help to the vast majority of competent shooters looking to improve.

 As it happens, this is precisely how the MantisX program provides the shooter with feedback.
 So why pay $149.99 for the Mantis when you can get a correction target for $0.50?
 Aside from the obvious ammo cost savings derived from dry fire training, I think we can add plenty of answers to that…